canjs/can-connect/readme.md

 ### Other use

 Integrating `can-connect` with your framework is typically pretty easy.
-In general, the pattern is creating a behavior that integrates with your framework's observable instances.
+In general, the pattern involves creating a behavior that integrates with your framework's observable instances.
 The [can-connect/can/map] behavior can serve as a good guide.
 You'll typically want to implement the following in your behavior: